 Is Kraft Ranch Dressing Keto?
 Only Partly (vs Hidden Valley)

-Keto (Low Carb) | Written by Nathan Petitpas | Updated on 10 April 2023
+Keto (Low Carb) | Written by Nathan Petitpas | Updated on 25 July 2024

 For this reason, Kraft ranch dressing is only party keto.
+This amount of sugar could be enough to disrupt ketosis, and it might be worth considering other options and alternatives.

-And before you ask about whether or not Hidden Valley ranch dressing is keto, just know that Kraft ranch vs Hidden Valley are nearly the same carb and ingredient wise
+And before you ask about whether or not Hidden Valley ranch dressing is keto, just know that Kraft ranch vs Hidden Valley are nearly the same carb and ingredient wise.

-Is Kraft Ranch Dressing Keto-Approved?
+Is Kraft Ranch Dressing Suitable for a Keto Diet?

 Kraft ranch dressing is keto-approved, but only when enjoyed in moderation as the serving size is fairly small at only 2 tablespoons.
 The carbohydrate content is 2 grams per serving.